openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 | Global memory  | Mapped to DDR, used to pass execution preserved parameters for inputs, outputs, and blobs                |
 | Work group     | Executed on a single SHAVE core iterating over multiple work items      |

-Note that by the OpenCL specification, the work group execution order is not specified.
-This means that it is your responsibility to ensure that race conditions among work groups are not introduced.
-Custom layer runtime spits evenly work grid among available compute resources and executes them in an arbitrary order.
+ The work group execution order is not defined in the OpenCL specifications.
+This means it is your responsibility to ensure that race conditions among work groups are not introduced.
+Custom layer runtime distributes work grid evenly among available compute resources and executes them in an arbitrary order.
 This static scheduling approach works best if the load is evenly spread out across work groups, which is a typical case for Deep Learning kernels.
 The following guidelines are recommended to use for work group partitioning:

-1. Split work evenly across work groups.
+1. Distribute work evenly across work groups.
 2. Adjust work group granularity to maintain equal workload for all compute codes.
 3. Set the maximum number of cores using the `max-shaves` attribute for the `CustomLayer` node.
 This keeps more resources for the rest of topology.
 It is also useful if the kernel scalability reached its limits, which may happen while optimizing memory bound kernels or kernels with poor parallelization.
 4. Try an alternate data layout (`BFXY`/`BYXF`) for the kernel if it improves work group partitioning or data access patterns.
-Consider not just specific layer boost, but full topology performance because data conversion layers would be automatically inserted as appropriate.
+Consider not just specific layer boost, but also full topology performance because data conversion layers will be automatically inserted as appropriate.

 Offline OpenCL compiler (`clc`) features automatic vectorization over `get_global_id(0)` usage, if uniform access is detected.
 For example, the kernel below could be automatically vectorized: